andreapdr/andreapdr.github.io/_posts/2021-09-22-Multimodal-Machine-Learning.markdown

 where $$z_t$$ is the final output of the multistage fusion process and represents all cross-modal interactions discovered at time $$t$$.
 The summarized cross-modal interaction is then fed into the intra-modal recurrent network.

-### ViLBERT: Pretraining Task-Agnostic Visiolinguistic Representation fro Vision-and-Language Tasks (2019)
+### ViLBERT: Pretraining Task-Agnostic Visiolinguistic Representation from Vision-and-Language Tasks (2019)

 * `Reference:` [Lu et al., (2019)][Lu et al., (2019)]
 * `LAB`: Georgia Institute of Technology, Oregon State University, Facebook AI Research